Journal of Pediatric Rehabilitation Medicine - Volume 14, issue 4

 The aim of JPRM is to engage a diverse group of international experts with the goal of providing readers with comprehensive information regarding children and adolescents requiring rehabilitation.
 JPRM brings together specialists from medicine, nursing, psychology, social work, nutrition, child life, family centered care, and occupational, physical, and speech therapy.
 For manuscript submissions, authorship involving at least two different specialties is encouraged, although not required, to facilitate a transdisciplinary and collaborative approach.
 Manuscripts are blinded and peer reviewed including biostatistical analysis.
 Authors are invited to submit original research, systematic and scoping reviews, guidelines, protocols, care pathways, case reports, book reviews, commentaries, editorials, and dates for future conferences.

-Keywords: Spina bifida, myelomeningocele, pediatrics, scope of care
+Keywords: Spina bifida, myelomeningocele, evidence-based medicine, minority health, transition to adult care